 The environment in June 2020 was dramatically different.
 I ate inside quite a times, sat inside coffee shops and breweries, went to book stores, retail establishments, and galleries and museums.
 I talked with people more.

-I carried over some experiences from the pandemic era into the new one, however, most notably: Glamping and staying at more interesting places—say, the RV above in Taos NM.
+I carried over some experiences from the pandemic era into what seemed like a new one (but ultimately was not), however, most notably: Glamping and staying at more interesting places—say, the RV above in Taos NM.
 I ate outdoors and did the room service thing a bit too, and cooked on my own twice.

 I’ve put my thoughts together on the trip, and the idea of a post-pandemic world and such, in posts below: